Kralderdo/tiktok-bot/README.md

 This tool is created for educational purposes only.
 The developer assumes no liability for any misuse or damage caused by this tool.
 It is the end user's responsibility to comply with all applicable local, state, national, and international laws.

-- **Ethical Use**: Use this bot responsibly and ethically.
+- **Ethical Use hu**: Use this bot responsibly and ethically.
 Do not use it to spam or harm other users.
 - **Consent**: Ensure you have the consent of the account holder before using this bot on any account.
 - **No Warranty**: This software is provided "as is", without warranty of any kind.